sipb/hydrant/deploy/README.md

 This file, and other contents of this folder, should be mirrored in `/afs/sipb/project/hydrant`.
 This folder is called our *locker*.

 If you're in the `sipb-hydrant` list, you can login to Athena and do `ssh hydrant@scripts`.
 You'll sign in to the Scripts account, whose home folder `~` is `/afs/sipb/project/hydrant`.

+Our repo has a copy at `~/hydrant` with symlinks to other places.
 In particular:

 - `~/README.md` links to `deploy/README.md`.
 - `~/cron_scripts` links to `deploy/cron_scripts`.